frequency-chain/frequency/designdocs/provider_registration.md

 * `ProviderRegistrationParams<T: Config>`, the arguments used to emit registration event.
   * `provider_msa_id`: `MsaId`
   * `provider_metadata`: `ProviderMetadata`
-* `ProviderUnregistrationParams<T:Config>`, the arguments used to unregister a provider.
+* `ProviderDeregistrationParams<T:Config>`, the arguments used to deregister a provider.
   * `provider_msa_id`: `MsaId`
 * `ProviderMetadata`
   * `name`: `Vec<u8>`